Camping FAQ’s

 • Wheat Fields and Redgum Reserve– Only 1 (one) Ute is allowed per site.
 STRICTLY NO trailers, sedans or wagons.

-• Peppin Paddock, Rice Paddy, Stockyards, Sheep Run, Oat Central, Edward River Flat and Back Paddock – One vehicle and one trailer or caravan.
+• Peppin Paddock, Rice Paddy, Stockyards, Sheep Run, Oat Central, Edward River Flat, Top Paddock, West Bend, The Pit, Drovers Run and Back Paddock, Off Site camping – One vehicle and one trailer or caravan.

-After you have purchased your campsite, your campsite pack will be sent out to you by Registered Post (packs will be sent out from August), including your sticker.
+After you have purchased your campsite, your campsite pack will be sent out to you by Registered Post (packs will be sent out from end of June 2026), including your sticker.
 Your sticker MUST be placed on your front windscreen to allow you access to your Reserved Campsite.
-You will also receive a map to show you how to get to your reserved camping area and where your campsite is located within this area.

 No, once you have selected your campsite you cannot change it.

-YES, camping areas will open at 8am on Thursday.
+YES, camping areas will open at 8am on Thursday to all patrons.

 Yes, they are!
 So get in quick!